 A jazz study grant from the National Endowment for the Arts in 1984 gave Greg the opportunity to go to New Orleans and study with the eminent pianist and jazz educator, Ellis Marsalis.
 He remained there and began recording and performing with The New Orleans Jazz Couriers, Percussion Incorporated, and his own group, The Fusicians.
 The Percussion Incorporated album, Drum Talk, (Greg’s first recording) was recorded and released in 1987.
 While living in the crescent city, Greg performed with Donald Harrison, Wynton Marsalis, and countless other great musicians.

-Throughout his career, Greg has performed extensively in the US, France, Ireland, Japan, China and The Philippines with his own trio and other groups.
+Throughout his career, Greg has performed extensively in the US, France, Ireland, Japan, China, The Philippines and beyond with his own trio and other groups.
 He’s also worked in New York with Ornette Coleman and in France with Carlos Santana and Archie Shepp.
 In 2012, Greg recorded the theme song “Brother, Can You Spare a Dime?” for the HBO documentary Redemption, which received a 2013 Academy Award nomination for best documentary short.
 Bright Idea, his critically acclaimed CD (featuring Jeff “Tain” Watts) was #1 on the JazzWeek charts in February and March of 2019.

 Greg also performed with Isaiah Collier, Billy Hart, Arthur Taylor, Joe Lovano, Grachan Moncur, III, Christian McBride, Cindy Blackman, Flava Flav, Charles McPherson, Larry Ridley, William Parker and Charles Gayle, among many others.